tradle/mycloud/README.md

 #### Code

 This project is transitioning to Typescript.
 If you're changing any `*.ts` files, be sure you have `tsc -w` running to transpile to Javascript on the fly.

+##### Hot re-loading

+Thanks to [serverless-offline](https://github.com/dherault/serverless-offline), changes made to the codebase will hot-reload, which makes development that much sweeter.

 ### Destroy